DiligentGraphics/DiligentSamples/Tutorials/Tutorial09_Quads/readme.md

 The tutorial largely uses the same rendering scheme as [Tutorial06 - Multithreading](../Tutorial06_Multithreading).
 If multithreading is enabled, command lists are recorded in parallel by multiple threads and are then executed by the immediate context.
-An important thing to notice is that resources are transitioned to correct states once after the intialization:
+An important thing to notice is that resources are transitioned to correct states once after the initialization:

 ```cpp
 m_pImmediateContext->TransitionResourceStates(static_cast<Uint32>(Barriers.size()), Barriers.data());